 Synthetic or man-made elements

-Synthetic element is chemical element that does not occur naturally on the earth.
+A synthetic element is a chemical element that does not occur naturally on the earth.
 These are prepared by artificially and are unstable.
 The first synthetic element made was Technetium.

 Compounds contain more than one kind of atoms (more on atoms, later).
 It cannot be separated into constituent atoms by simple methods.